aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210063G-NLP_Retrieval-Augmented-Generation-(RAG)/docs/literature_review.md

 The RAG literature reveals a field in rapid evolution from foundational single-pass pipelines to sophisticated agentic systems that model human cognitive processes.
 The progression through naive RAG, advanced RAG with optimized retrieval techniques, to agentic RAG demonstrates how incorporating reasoning, planning, and self-critique mechanisms substantially improves performance on complex tasks.

-CogniRAG and similar recent frameworks show that explicit modeling of cognitive processes—planning, execution, and synthesis—yields significant improvements.
+Recent frameworks show that explicit modeling of cognitive processes—planning, execution, and synthesis—yields significant improvements.
 Empirical results demonstrate 24.1% improvements in answer correctness and 8.5% improvements in response relevancy compared to strong non-agentic baselines, particularly on multi-hop reasoning tasks that challenge conventional approaches.

 However, substantial research opportunities remain.
 Latency optimization, expanded tool integration, and hybrid approaches combining explicit planning with token-level critique represent critical frontiers.
 Additionally, gaps in cross-domain generalization, improved interpretability, and comprehensive evaluation methodologies remain to be addressed.